 The penalties for these crimes if a court finds your son or daughter to have committed these crimes can also range from receiving probation to a much more restrictive penalty where they could be placed away from home for a year or more.

 Generally speaking, the more serious the crime and the risk to the community your child faces to the community can dictate the outcome of the penalty.
 The court will evaluate several factors to determine this risk.
 They can include this like:

-Other factors that will be presented to the court by a "prosecutor" or probation oficer.
+- Other factors that will be presented to the court by a “prosecutor” or probation officer.

 It becomes very important to get experienced attorney involved with the legal process as soon as possible.
 Even before the police or the court get involved.
 You have a right to be present if the police want to talk to your child in a special juvenile room in a police precinct.
 There is no obligation on your part to provide a police officer or probation officer detailed information when they are investigating a crime.
 If the police or the court have already become involved the right attorney can make a big difference.